MicrosoftDocs/memdocs/memdocs/intune/protect/tenant-attach-intune.md

 ### General requirements for tenant attach

-- **Configure Tenant attach** - Tenant attach lets you synchronize collections of devices from Configuration Manager to the Microsoft Endpoint Manager admin center.
+- **Configure Tenant attach** - With the *tenant attach* scenario, you synchronize collections of devices from Configuration Manager to the Microsoft Endpoint Manager admin center.
 You can then use the admin center to deploy supported policies to those collections.

   Tenant attach is often configured with co-management, but you can configure tenant attach on its own.